larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-of retirement and and Alan Kay is also involved in it and and basically they have a thing where where you can run logo right on your web browser.
+of retirement and and Alan Kay is also involved in it and and basically they have a thing where where you can run Logo right on your web browser.
 (55:45)
 Now we're just saying any web
 browser that has Java,
-you know it has a box and you can type in a logo program and it will execute the logo program and and there's another window that has the turtle and will draw turtle things and so that's a demonstration.
+you know it has a box and you can type in a Logo program and it will execute the Logo program and and there's another window that has the turtle and will draw turtle things and so that's a demonstration.